blaylockbk/vscode-met-syntax/README.md

 Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=brian-blaylock.met-syntax).

-Or, you can clone this repository into your `~/.vscode/extensions` folder.
+Or, you can clone this repository into your `~/.vscode/extensions/` folder.

 ## Potential Improvements

+This is my first VS Code extension.
 I threw this together quickly after watching a tutorial, but there is potential with this extension to do so much more!
 If you want to make improvements, your pull requests are welcomed.

 - snippets
 - code validation